Download free PDF

 • In January 2025, Doosan Infracore, Ltd. unveiled an electric loader series featuring modular battery systems, remote diagnostics, and AI-assisted predictive maintenance.
 Early deployments in Dubai and Seoul demonstrated improved operational efficiency and reduced downtime for commercial and municipal construction fleets.

-The electric construction equipment market research report includes in-depth coverage of the industry with estimates & forecast in terms of revenue (USD Billion) and Volume (Units) from 2021 to 2034, for the following segments:
+The electric construction equipment market research report includes in-depth coverage of the industry with estimates & forecasts in terms of revenue ($ Bn) and Volume (Units) from 2022 to 2035, for the following segments:

 • Excavators